talivneh/workshop-10/README.md

 ## You will practice

-**Initializing Sequelize ORM** - Connect NodeJS application to your mysql DB using Sequelize ORM

 **Sequelize models** - Use Sequelize model to execute queries on your DB

 **Migrations and seeds** - Manage DB changes using Sequelize migrations